-The best curved monitors have some definite benefits over flat screens.
+The best curved monitors may look strange at first, but they have some definite benefits over the classic flat monitors we're used to.
 For starters, because a curved monitor wraps into your field of view, you can see more at the same focal distance as a flat screen.
 This reduces eyestrain, and provides a more immersive, distortion-free viewing experience.

-Curved monitors are also great for gaming, especially those with fast response times and high refresh rates.
-And let's face it, they look pretty cool too.
+Curved monitors make gaming better too, especially those monitors with fast response times and high refresh rates.
+And let's be honest: they look pretty cool.

-So what are the downsides?
-The main one is cost — curved monitors are generally more expensive than their flat siblings.
+As far as downsides go, the main one you're looking at is cost — curved monitors are generally more expensive than their flat siblings.
 So if you want to save some cash, you'll be better off looking at our choices for the best gaming monitors and the best monitors.

 The best curved monitors you can buy today